BULLY! Colonel Theodore Roosevelt, The Rough Riders

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Books available at following bookstores:
+Books available on Amazon and at the following bookstores:

 • Bookhampton, East Hampton